 Western Governors have begun delivering their 2017 State of the State addresses.
-We created a "word cloud" of the most common themes in the speeches, which you can see above.
-Below is a roundup of the speeches.
+We created a "word cloud" of the most common themes in the speeches, and below is a roundup of the speeches.

 Bill Walker delivered his third State of the State address on Jan.
 18, 2017, urging the State Legislature to address Alaska’s fiscal crisis.
 “State revenues are down more than 80% from four years ago.
 While we have cut the budget 44%, we still face a $3 billion gap.”
 The Juneau Empire reported that the governor was open to alternatives.
 “If you don’t support the plan I have proposed, then put another plan on the table.”
 (Story) Here's where to watch or read the address